yun-vis/ustp-bcc-git/pages/actions.md

     - click on "Add checks" -> search for "spellcheck" and add it
     - Click on "Any source" and choose "GitHub Actions"

-- Create the second ruleset called "no push without push request (pr)"
+- Create the second ruleset called "no push without pull request (pr)"
   - Add "Target branches" -> add target -> include Default branch
   - enable "Require a pull request before merging"